althomi3/flutterWeighliftingJournal/README.md

 ## No separate service class
 The data service is integrated in the form controller.
 Due to the simplicity of the data handling, the decision was made to keep everything in the form controller.
 If the app were to be expanded, it would be wise to separate concerns and isolate the data handling in an own service class and / or service file.

+## Navigation and Flow
+- automatic navigation after certain actions

+## ViewScreen
+- Cards are sorted so that newest entry is always on top

+## Responsive Illustration
+The visual is an svg to provide a high quality illustration.
+The illustration represents a climber so that the climber community as the target group can identify with the purpose of growing muscle strength.
+The illustration is responsive until it reached a defined maximum height to present infinite scaling.

+## Using Wrap
+-- 2 buttons on homescreen